Brett Sroka

-As Cultural Program Curator at Lévy Gorvy Gallery, Brett Sroka produces music and dance performances in dialogue with the gallery's regular exhibitions in New York, London and at selected art fairs.
+In 2015 Sroka initiated the Cultural Program at Lévy Gorvy Gallery and as its curator produced music and dance performances in dialogue with the gallery's regular exhibitions in New York, London and at selected art fairs.
 Finding historical connections and aesthetic affinities across disciplines, these events consider the presentation of art not only in terms of space but also sound, what is the timbre of the sculptor's materials, what is the melody of a painter's gesture, what is the resonance of an idea.
+From 2015-2021 they presented a range of New York City's most acclaimed artists, including Jason Moran, Peter Evans, Jen Shyu, Maria Chavez, Sandbox Percussion, Alicia Hall Moran, as well as commissioning Anthony Vine and the Rhythm Method String Quartet, Lea Bertucci and Tilt Brass, Greg Tate and the Burnt Sugar Arkestra.

 Taking Alexander Calder’s dynamic transformation of sculptural space and Ellsworth Kelly’s distillation of natural forms as our point of departure, seeking to explore these ideas sonically and musically, we commissioned the sound artist and composer Lea Bertucci.
 She was asked to compose a site-responsive acoustic work for TILT Brass that would disperse the ensemble across all three floors, with the audience being mobile throughout the building.